ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcTrace/DllInterface.md

         }
         @endcode

-        GetDefaultFilePaths can be used to check whether the Trace Server is using the desired paths.

-        @code
-        if( m_pTrcServer != nullptr )
-        {
-            // GetDefaultAdminObjFileAbsoluteFilePath and GetDefaultLocalTrcFileAbsoluteFilePath will
-            // allocate memory for the strings.
-You must free them if no longer needed to avoid memory leaks. char* szAdminObjFileAbsFilePath = m_pTrcServer->GetDefaultAdminObjFileAbsoluteFilePath();
-            char* szLocalTrcFileAbsFilePath = m_pTrcServer->GetDefaultLocalTrcFileAbsoluteFilePath();

-            std::string stdstrAdminObjFileAbsFilePath(szAdminObjFileAbsFilePath);
-            std::string stdstrLocalTrcFileAbsFilePath(szLocalTrcFileAbsFilePath);

-            if( stdstrAdminObjFileAbsFilePath.empty() )
-            {
-            }
-            if( stdstrLocalTrcFileAbsFilePath.empty() )
-            {
-            }

-            delete szAdminObjFileAbsFilePath;
-            szAdminObjFileAbsFilePath = nullptr;
-            delete szLocalTrcFileAbsFilePath;
-            szLocalTrcFileAbsFilePath = nullptr;
-        }
-        @endcode

-        If the Trace Server was created successfully, the last saved status of the TraceAdmin object instances must be read into the index tree of the Trace Server (trace detail level, enabled).
+        If the Trace Server was created successfully, the last saved status of the TraceAdmin object instances must be read into the index tree of the Trace Server (trace detail levels, enabled states).

         Furthermore, some properties of the trace server can be set.
 In the following code example, the caching of the method trace is activated so that the methods that were traced while the client was not yet